From the Bavarian Brewing Co.

 For more information about the family that acquired the brewery, please see History: Schott Family Years.

+All of the Bavarian Brewing Co. corporate minutes, beginning in January, 1938 and spanning some 21-years, have been retained.
 The first meeting was to ratify the Articles of Incorporation was on January 21, 1938.
-The first official corporate meeting was on January 26th, 1938, when the filing for the corporation was approved by the State of Kentucky.
-The last corporate meeting was on April 23, 1959, when sale and liquidation of Bavarian / Bavarian's to International Breweries Inc. (IBI) was approved by all shareholders and various members of the Schott family.
-All of these corporate minutes, spanning some 21-years, have been contained in four volumes of McMillan TyPoFaX Record Books and were obtained by a relative of the former President of the brewery, William Riedlin Schott.
+It was followed by the first official corporate meeting on January 26th, 1938, when the filing for the corporation was approved by the State of Kentucky.
+These documents are in four volumes of McMillan TyPoFaX Record Books and were obtained by a relative of the former President of the brewery, William Riedlin Schott.
 (Volume 1 is shown on the right.)
-They provide unique insight into business operation post Prohibition, before and after World War II and into the beginning of the Baby Boomer generation.
-There are plans to have these minutes digitized and available upon specific requests for historical research.
+The last corporate meeting was on April 23, 1959, when the merger between Bavarian Brewing Co. and International Breweries Inc. (IBI) was approved by all shareholders and various members of the Schott family.
+These minutes, accompanied with some budgets and operating statements, were helpful in dating and explaining the history of Bavarian Brewing Co. in the 1940s and 1950s.
+They provide unique insight into business operations over a decade after World War II and in beginning of the Baby Boomer generation.
+Plans are for these minutes to be digitized and available for historical research, upon specific requests.

 Any corporation has internal documents, manuals, company notices, newsletters, etc..
 Below are a few items that were intended for Bavarian's employees.